rb-rl/MADDPG/README.md

   - 3 covered time stamps
   - 8 floating point values per covered time stamp = position and velocity of own racket and ball

-Note that the current time stamp, consisting of 8 floating point values, is written in the Python index range [16:24] of the 24 value state.
+Note that the current time stamp, consisting of 8 floating point values, is written in the Python index range [16:24] of the 24 values state.
 In the next timestamp, these 8 floating point values are moved to the range [8:16] and afterwards to [0:8].

 **Action**